A hacksaw blade is available in 5 different configurations to best match the material to be cut.

 |Glass, Ceramics, Marble, Fiberglass and Steel||Carbide Rod|

-- The lower the TPI…the larger the gap between teeth…and the longer the tooth – This allows more material removal and clean-out with each saw stroke, thus saving cutting time.
+The lower the TPI…the larger the gap between teeth…and the longer the tooth = a more aggressive cut with each saw stroke to improve cutting efficiency.

-- The higher the TPI…the smaller the gap between teeth…and the shorter the tooth – This allows the blade to cut thinner material thicknesses without excessive resistance, which can lead to the inability to cut altogether (ref.
-FAQ section regarding 32-TPI hacksaw blades).
+The higher the TPI…the smaller the gap between teeth…and the shorter the tooth = a finer cut without excessive resistance.
+Too much resistance can lead to the inability to cut altogether.

 |Square Bar||Round Bar||Plate||Angle||Structural|

-Note 2: A Lenox 14-TPI blade has a minimum thickness rating of 1/8″, whereas a Morse 14-TPI blade has a minimum thickness rating of 3/16″.
-We tested both brands of blades to find the truth in these guidelines.
+A Lenox 14-TPI blade has a minimum thickness rating of 1/8″ (3.2mm), whereas a Morse 14-TPI blade has a minimum thickness rating of 3/16″ (4.8mm).
+We tested both brands of blades to find the limitations of these guidelines.